 By Julie Trevelyan

-If you’re are planning a white water rafting vacation and need some guidance, your first question might be, is a multi-day river rafting trips better than day trip?
+If you’re are planning a white water rafting vacation and need some guidance, your first question might be, is a multi-day river rafting trip better than a day trip?
 We have a bunch of reasons why a multi-day trip should be your top choice.
 Here are five pretty darn good ones:

 A multi-day river rafting trip involves more actual time on the river, which is why you’re there in the first place.